mozilla/mentat/README.md

 ## Building

-Right now this code is located on a branch, so you first need to `git checkout rust`.
+You first need to clone the project.
 To build and test the project, we are using [Cargo](https://crates.io/install).

 To build all of the crates in the project use: